4GeeksAcademy/css-tutorial-exercises-course/exercises/11-Font-Awesome-Icons/README.md

 <i class="fas fa-camera-retro"></i>
 <!-- "camera-retro" will be the name of the icon -->

-You can find all the available names here: http://fontawesome.io/icons/
+You can find all the available icons here: http://fontawesome.io/icons/
 ```

 ## 📝 Instructions: